 Occitan is spoken in about one-third of France in the southern provinces of Languedoc, Provence, Limousin, Auvergne, Dauphiné and Gascony.
 Occitan dialects are a result of the Latin influence on the language of the southern Gauls, whereas French has stronger Frankish influences.
-Of the 14 million inhabitants of the Occitan region, it is estimated that about 6 million have some knowledge of Occitan and around 3 million have a proficient knowledge.
+Of the 14 million inhabitants of the Occitan region, it is estimated that 600,000 people are fluent, whilst 1,600,000 individuals are occasional speakers.
 The difficulty in estimating the number of speakers is complicated by the existence of other languages, which some consider variations of Occitan and others consider distinct languages.
 These include Gascon, Limousin, Provençal, Languedocian, Dauphinois and Auvergnat.
 The largest difference is between Gascon and Provençal.

 Occitan was the language of the southern half of France until the thirteenth century when the French kings began to gain control.
 From the eleventh century the language was held in high esteem in some parts of France, Italy, Spain, Germany and England on account of the Troubadours, poet-musicians who sang of high ideals, social equality among classes and between men and women, and of courtly love.
 Occitan was said to be the favourite language of King Richard I of England.
 The Occitans were detested by the Roman Catholic Church, who fought against them in the Cathar Wars in the thirteenth century.
 The Cathars and Occitans were eventually defeated and persecuted.
 In 1539 French replaced Occitan in public administration.